dsaidgovsg/va_workshop2021/classification/README.md

 ## When to use transfer learning?
 CNN features are more generic in early layers and more original-dataset-specific in later layers.
-Here are some some common rules of thumb:
+Here are some common rules of thumb:

 ![Alt text](md_images/when_to_use_TL.jpg?raw=true "whentouseTL")<br/>
 [Source: Stanford CS231n](https://cs231n.github.io/)<br/>